 Total distance: 148 miles (240 km); cycle paths: 29%, quiet roads: 66%, roads with regular flow or possibly fast moving traffic: 3%, busy main roads with adjacent footpath: 2%

 Grading: Only Camel Trail, Mining Trail, Redruth-Camborne, Hayle and Penzance coastal routes generally easy, suitable for younger children.
 All other sections moderate, hard or strenuous; various extreme climbs, especially between Bude and Widemouth Bay and around Tintagel.
 Tintagel strenuous route can be avoided by using moderate Bodmin Moor alternative route.
 Most on-road sections only suitable for fit and keen teenagers who have completed Bikeability Level 2.
-For more suitable routes for younger children in Cornwall, see our separate Pearls of Cornwall package holiday offer.

 Highlights: Bude Beach and Coast Path, Widemouth Bay Beach, coastal route to Crackington, Crackington Haven Beach, coastal route to Tintagel, Tintagel Castle, Trebarwith Beach, cornish hills, Bodmin Moore reserve, Crowdy Reservoir, remote St Breward, Camel Trail, Bodmin & Wenford steam railway, Wadebridge, Padstow, Harlyn Bay Beach, Newquay coast, City of Truro, Mining Trail, Redruth and Camborne heritage mining area, Towans Beach, St Michaels Mount, Penzance, Newlyn and Mousehole Harbours, Sennen Cove Beach, Land's End, Cape Cornwall